Skip to content

 Records:

 Records are the first step in the orthodontic treatment plan.
-The records include a panoramic x-ray, a cephalometric x-ray, digital photos and impressions or intraoral scans of the teeth.
+The records include a panoramic x-ray, a cephalometric x-ray, digital photos and impressions of the teeth.
 These records are used to confirm treatment needs and ensure a proper diagnosis of the problems.

 Retainer: